 Flight number CA 856 takes off from London Heathrow Airport at 10:40 PM and lands in Beijing at 3:15 PM the next day.
 Another direct flight service of Air China with flight number CA 938 lifts off the London Heathrow runway at 8:30 PM every day and lands at 1:00 PM at Beijing Capital International Airport.
 Both these flights are nine and a half hours long.

-Yes, Travelhouseuk can assist you in seeking cheap flights to China from the United Kingdom for the coming Christmas season in 2019.
 Get in touch with our agent well ahead of time to avoid passenger jams and traffic.
-Our travel consultants keep an eye on the price fluctuations and are focused on facilitating the customers with the cheapest flight available over the holidays.
+Our travel consultants keep an eye on the price fluctuations and are focused on facilitating the customers with the cheapest flight available.
+In addition, we specialize in Phone Only Deals to cater the last-minute flight searches in economical rates.

 What is the cheapest time of year to fly to China?